-Launched in the 1990s, Rio Loco is a music festival which takes place on the banks of the Garonne.
+Launched in the 1990s, Rio Loco is a music festival that takes place on the banks of the Garonne.
 On its 3 stages, the festival tries to promote worldwide music.
 Over four days, concerts and also kids’ shows and cultural events are held.

 For ten days, the Spanish cinema is Toulouse’s guest of honour.
 Every day, in the theatres of the city, independent films from Spain are shown to the public.
 It is a major festival of Spanish culture, strongly implanted in Toulouse, thanks to its important Spanish population.